okyeron/MonomeHost/README.md

-# MonomeHost
+# MonomeHost for Teensy
-Aruduino library for hosting Monome devices
+Teensy library for hosting Monome devices